demigecko/CarND-PID-Control-Project/README.md

 ![alt text][image1]

 Now I would like to focus on the default setting of the throttle = 0.3.
 I run the Kp from 1, 0.5, 0.1.
 Data is shown below.
 The lower the Kp, the less of overshooting oscillations.
-So I set Kp =0.1 for the next test.
+So I set Kp =0.1 for the following test.

 ![alt text][image10]

-Next step, I would like to play Kd, the differentiae term.
+Next, I would like to play Kd, the differentiae term.
 I range Kd from 0 to 3.
 Data is shown below.
 The high the Kd, the less of overshooting oscillations.

 ![alt text][image5]

-Later I found Kd= 0.4 is good when Kp=0.1 and Ki=0.
-But then I encountered the tires off track in the "cornering" cases.
+Later I found Kd= 4 is good when Kp=0.1 and Ki=0.
+However, I encountered the tires-off-track situation in the "cornering" cases.
 I captured the snapshot of these two cases.

 ![alt text][image7]
 ![alt text][image8]

-After some tuning, I found that I need to increase the Kp again.
+After some thinking, I found that I need to increase the Kp again.
 Large Kp will give a quick response.

 ![alt text][image2]
 ![alt text][image3]